SecurityJosh/DownloadBlocker/README.md

 ### Exceptions

-Each rule object supports exceptions via the **exceptions** array.
+Each rule object optionally supports exceptions via the **exceptions** array.
 Each exception is made up of a type and a value.

 At the moment, the only valid type for an exception is "hostname".
 When downloading a file via JS, hostname is the hostname of the page the download was initiated from.
 When downloading via a server, it is the hostname of the download URL.